 The new service needs to retain a reference to the GSH that it was created from to enable coordination between different service instances.
-Is this already in the GSS?
+Is this already in the OGSI Specification?
 Should there be a mechanism to extend the lifetime of a quotation?

-4 The Grid Banking Service (GBS)
+4 The Grid Payment System (GPS)

-The GBS provides a service to a payment infrastructure that is itself defined outside this document.
-Our scope within this section is to define the interaction between the GBS and other entities within the GESA (e.g. the CGS, a user).
-No implementation details are specified within this document, however the GBS could be implemented by any infrastructure with an account based abstraction.
+The GPS provides a service to a payment infrastructure that is itself defined outside this document.
+Our scope within this section is to define the interaction between the GPS and other entities within the GESA (e.g. the CGS, a user).
+No implementation details are specified within this document, however the GPS could be implemented by any infrastructure with an account based abstraction.
 This could include systems based around electronic cash, credit cards, accountancy packages with periodic reconciliation, pre-paid accounts, service tokens, etc.

 The 'currency' used in these transactions need not be recognised or supported by a large community.
 A currency could relate to service tokens allocated within a specific service centre or virtual organisation.
-No discussion is made here of converting between currencies but such functionality is easily envisaged.
 If the CGS is willing to accept more than one currency to pay for service usage then this may be specified within its economic SDEs.